shared vs managed wordpress hosting

 So the final question in this shared vs managed WordPress hosting debate is: Which one is suitable for you?

-Well, if you’re just starting a website, you should probably use a shared hosting service.
+• If you’re just starting a website, you should probably use a shared hosting service.
 We recommend small businesses, personal sites, startups, and bloggers to avoid managed WordPress hosting.
-The cost of purchasing a managed WordPress hosting service can be too much at the initial stages of any business.
+It’s always recommended to use companies like Bluehost or SiteGround to start your website.

-On the other hand, managed WordPress hosting is suitable for those who have a high traffic website.
+• Managed WordPress hosting is suitable for those who have a high traffic website.
 With the technologies offered, you can expect your site to be fast and secure.
+On top of that, you won’t have to worry about things like backups, updates, and security since it’s maintained by your service providers.

 And if you’re looking for suggestions for managed hosting, we highly recommend WP Engine to you for your WordPress website.